MahmoudMohamedAbd-eltif/Customers_Segmintion/README.md

-# Customers_Segmintion
- Customer segmentation using K-Means on Mall Customers dataset — EDA, model selection, and interactive dashboard
+This project performs customer segmentation using K-Means clustering on the Mall Customers dataset.
+It includes full EDA, preprocessing, model selection (Elbow & Silhouette), cluster interpretation, and a modern dashboard for visualization (static and interactive views).
+Use it to explore customer groups and derive actionable marketing insights.